 Cinven is committed to ensuring suitable awareness of modern slavery and human trafficking considerations amongst its management and staff.

-Cinven provides training for Cinven portfolio company non-executive directors to ensure they are fully aware of their fiduciary duties, and their role to provide independent challenge to the board on topics including those related to ESG such as modern slavery.
+Cinven provides training for Cinven portfolio company non-executive directors to ensure they are fully aware of their fiduciary duties, and their role to provide independent challenge to the board on topics including those related to sustainability such as modern slavery.
 Each first-time Cinven board member must undertake mandatory directors’ training.

-Periodically, Cinven takes steps to educate and raise awareness of the MSA and its implications with its (i) Executive Committee, (ii) ESG Steering Committee and (iii) all staff.
-In addition, updates are provided through internal and portfolio company updates,
+Periodically, Cinven takes steps to educate and raise awareness of the MSA and its implications with its (i) Executive Committee, (ii) ESG Committee and (iii) all staff.
+For example, in 2024 Cinven refreshed its training on modern slavery for staff.
+In addition, updates are provided through internal and portfolio company updates, periodic training, pre-investment due diligence procedures and our portfolio company monitoring process.

 Supraj Rajagopalan